-Generally, within a reasonable period of time generally five working days of receipt of a written complaint, the line manager or Chair of the Finance and Personnel Committee will arrange a meeting with the employee.
-The line manager or Chair of the Finance and Personnel Committee will endeavour to make the meeting arrangements mutually convenient and will arrange a confidential location, free from interruptions.
+Generally, within a reasonable period of time generally five working days of receipt of a written complaint, the line manager or Chair of the Personnel Committee will arrange a meeting with the employee.
+The line manager or Chair of the Personnel Committee will endeavour to make the meeting arrangements mutually convenient and will arrange a confidential location, free from interruptions.
 The manager will investigate the substance of the complaint and hear submissions from the employee concerned together with such other submissions or evidence as s/he shall consider appropriate and take such steps as s/he shall consider necessary to resolve the issue raised.
 It may be necessary to adjourn the meeting in order for an investigation to take place.
 Careful consideration of the evidence and the necessary steps required to resolve the problems will be given to the grievance.
-The employee implicated in an employee's grievance to cross examine the aggrieved during a grievance hearing but the panel may wish to make its own investigations through interviewing these individuals and/or other witnesses separately.
+The employee may call witnesses by prior arrangement with the panel.
+There is no right for a Member or employee implicated in an employee's grievance to cross examine the aggrieved during a grievance hearing but the panel may wish to make its own investigations through interviewing these individuals and/or other witnesses separately.
 The Panel may ask the employee what he or she would like to happen as a result of raising the grievance and bear this in mind when preparing the response.
-Response: